-‘WorkOut’ sessions involve young people meeting workers to gain first-hand careers information, stimulate work aspirations and develop vital speaking & listening skills.
+‘WorkOut’ sessions involve young people meeting adult workers to gain first-hand careers information, stimulate work aspirations and develop speaking & listening skills.
 Volunteer work guests join others in a school and simply answer questions about their personal experiences of work.

 Young people benefit as they work out:

 - what jobs are available and how to get them

 - which jobs they like or do not like the sound of

 - how to speak with adults they don’t know.